 This study highlights significant regional and segmental variations in the foreleg morphology of Apis cerana across diverse locations in India, revealing important ecological and evolutionary adaptations.
 The larger foreleg dimensions observed in northern populations suggest adaptations to colder, high-altitude climates, while the smaller foreleg measurements in southern populations may reflect adaptations to warmer, tropical environments.
 Intermediate measurements in northeastern populations likely represent a balance between climatic and floral factors.
 The consistency in tibia measurements across regions suggests evolutionary conservation for basic leg functions, while the variation in coxa and trochanter dimensions underscores the role of fine-tuning leg functionality to local conditions.
 These findings provide valuable insights into the adaptive evolution of Apis cerana, demonstrating how morphological traits are shaped by regional environmental pressures.

-Data availability statement: The data that support the findings of this study are available from the corresponding author upon reasonable request
+Data availability statement: The data that support the findings of this study are available from the corresponding author upon reasonable request.

 Reference